-Vetericyn Skin & Wound Spray — If your dog ends up injuring a paw pad on snow or ice, spray the impacted area with a wound spray to help disinfect it and promote healing.
-We recommend Vetericyn because it is non-toxic and safe for dogs to lick — and we all know how dogs like to lick their injuries.
+Healers Cut and Wound Spray For Pets - if your dog ends up injuring a paw pad on snow or ice, spray the impacted area with a wound spray to help disinfect it and promote healing.
+We recommend Healers Cut and Wound Spray because it is non-toxic and safe for dogs to lick — and we all know how dogs like to lick their injuries.

 Gauze pads — When your dog’s pad is injured, it may seem difficult to keep the wound clean, dry, and medicated.
-Gauze pads are a great help because they can be sprayed with medicine and adhered to the foot with a bootie to promote maximum healing.
+Gauze pads are a great help because they can be sprayed with medicine and adhered to the inside of a bootie to promote maximum healing, and wound protection.

 Healers Medical Booties — Dogs need to walk around, even when their pads are injured.
 A medical bootie helps keep those injured paws clean and prevent infections, and gauze inserts do wonders to keep medication in place.

-Urban Walkers Dog Booties — These can be used as a preventative measure, worn in the snow and ice before an injury occurs as everyday paw protection against cold damage.
+Healers Urban Walkers III— These can be used as a preventative measure, worn in the snow and ice before an injury occurs as everyday paw protection against cold damage.
 They can also be worn outside during the healing process after an injury, protecting said injury from further damage.
 The self-adhesive gauze for the medical boots will work inside the Urban Walker boots as well to protect the injury.